Skip to main content

 Supplier Codes of Conduct

 Sustainable companies lay out specific supplier standards in codes of conduct.
-The global agribusiness leader Cargill, for example, includes the following:
+The global agribusiness leader Cargill, for example, requires the following of its suppliers:

 • Labor protections, fair wages and a human rights policy